HanbingCheng0102/AI-Qualitative-Analysis/README.md

 Progress streams live to the UI as each fragment is processed.
 Results are saved to MongoDB as labelled cluster documents.

 ### 4. LLM Manual
-The same drag-and-drop whiteboard as Manual, but the post-placement group suggestion uses Claude instead of cosine similarity.
-Claude reads up to four sample texts from each existing group and decides which group the queued fragment fits best, or whether a new group is needed.
+The same drag-and-drop whiteboard as Manual, but the post-placement group suggestion uses the LLM instead of cosine similarity.
+The LLM reads up to four sample texts from each existing group and decides which group the queued fragment fits best, or whether a new group is needed.
 Accepts a research question to focus suggestions.
 The Sanity Check feature works here too.

 ---

 ## Why these design choices

-**Per-question fragments** — a single survey row often contains answers to several unrelated questions.
-Treating the full row as one unit mixes themes and produces poor clusters.
-Splitting by column means each fragment carries one coherent idea.

-**UMAP + HDBSCAN for Auto** — UMAP preserves local neighbourhood structure better than PCA when reducing high-dimensional embeddings, and HDBSCAN discovers cluster count automatically, making the pipeline genuinely exploratory rather than requiring the researcher to guess a target *k*.
+**UMAP + HDBSCAN for Auto**: UMAP preserves local neighbourhood structure better than PCA when reducing high-dimensional embeddings, and HDBSCAN discovers cluster count automatically, making the pipeline exploratory rather than requiring the researcher to guess a target *k*.

-**sentence-transformers (`all-MiniLM-L6-v2`)** — fast, lightweight, and produces strong semantic embeddings for short survey responses without requiring an API call per fragment.
+**sentence-transformers (`all-MiniLM-L6-v2`)**: fast, lightweight, and produces strong semantic embeddings for short survey responses without requiring an API call per fragment.

-**LLM Semantic pipeline** — cosine similarity works well once you have many labelled examples, but for small or domain-specific datasets, reading the actual text is more reliable and produces more coherent cluster names.
+**LLM Semantic pipeline**: cosine similarity works well once you have many labelled examples, but for small or domain-specific datasets, reading the actual text is more reliable and produces more coherent cluster names.
 The streaming NDJSON approach gives researchers live feedback on a long-running process rather than a blank wait screen.

-**Sanity Check** — qualitative coding is subjective and researchers sometimes make inconsistent placements, especially in long sessions.
+**Sanity Check**: qualitative coding is subjective and researchers sometimes make inconsistent placements, especially in long sessions.
 Surfacing a visual suggestion keeps the researcher in control while flagging obvious inconsistencies.
-The check is deliberately conservative: it only fires once the canvas has enough structure (at least one other group with 2+ members) and only flags when Claude is confident the placement is clearly wrong, not merely debatable.
+The check is deliberately conservative: it only fires once the canvas has enough structure (at least one other group with 2+ members) and only flags when the LLM is confident enough that the placement is clearly wrong, not merely debatable.

 ---